LacClirSymposium2020/LacClirSymposium2020.github.io/speakers.md

 language: en
 ---

-We are so happy to have two of the most importat current voices of the digital humanities field for out two-day event.
+We are very grateful to have two of the most important current voices of the digital humanities field for our two-day event.

 # Gimena del Rio Riande